Meet the Program Director

 Behavior & Learning Solution’s repertoire of programming and curricula continue to grow.

-Lead Therapists all began their careers at BLS working one-to-one with clients and have developed into some of our strongest staff.
-Each Lead has a caseload of clients whose programs they supervise.
-Leads work very closely with the behavior analyst, clients, and staff to ensure that all clients make progress.
-A part of being a Lead is monitoring each client’s programs and behaviors while training our one-to-one therapists.
+Classroom Leads all began their careers at BLS working one-to-one with clients and have developed into some of our strongest staff.
+Each Classroom Lead supervises a classroom and clients in that classroom.
+Leads work very closely with the behavior analysts, clients, and staff to ensure that targets get hit frequently, and that training is on-point.
+A part of being a Classroom Lead is monitoring each client’s sessions, providing focus to sessions, and training one-to-one therapists.

 BLS therapists are either Registered Behavior Technicians or working towards this certification.
 Therapists have been intensively trained to deliver the highest quality of therapy.
 Each of our one-to-one therapists has had the opportunity to work with a variety of clients, and are experienced and enthusiastic about their work.